silverstripe/developer-docs/en/02_Developer_Guides/10_Email/index.md

 $email->send();
 ```

-[info]
+> [!NOTE]
-The default HTML template for emails is named `GenericEmail` and is located in `vendor/silverstripe/framework/templates/SilverStripe/Email/`.
+> The default HTML template for emails is named `GenericEmail` and is located in `vendor/silverstripe/framework/templates/SilverStripe/Email/`.
-To customise this template, copy it to the `app/templates/Email/` folder or use `setHTMLTemplate` when you create the
+> To customise this template, copy it to the `app/templates/Email/` folder or use `setHTMLTemplate` when you create the
-`Email` instance.
+> `Email` instance.
-[/info]

 ### Templates